PE-backed law firm takes over top insurance company’s ABS

 The national insurance and commercial law firm has taken on around 90 Crawford Legal Services (CLS) staff under TUPE and struck a “strategic partnership” that will mean HF provides legal services to Crawford’s clients.

-Crawford & Company describes itself as the world’s largest publicly listed independent provider of claims management and outsourcing solutions, and set up CLS in 2016 in Liverpool with the aim of providing an end-to-end service.
+Crawford & Company describes itself as the world’s largest publicly listed independent provider of claims management and outsourcing solutions, and set up CLS in 2016 with the aim of providing an end-to-end service.

 Headquartered in Liverpool, it also had offices in Manchester, Leeds and Birmingham.